chasenunez/logue/README.md

 - Terminal UI with a simple, distraction-free design.
 - Current entry editor with arrow key navigation and editing.
 - Automatic wrapping of text without breaking words.
 - Tag extraction — write `#tags` directly in your entry, they will be saved separately in JSON.
+- Task-fixing for the next day - write '*task you would like to show up tomorrow' in the entry box, and they will be saved separately int he JSON, and appear the following day under "Tasks for today".
 - Search support by date (`--search`) or by tag (`--search-tag`).
 - Git integration — entries are auto-committed and pushed.
 - Location tracking — when you start `logue`, it asks for your location and saves it alongside entries.